immmk99/pandas-challenge/README.md

 # Module 4 - Pandas Challenge
 ## PyCitySchools
 This report is to analyze the district-wide standardized test results.
 It aggregates the data to showcase obvious trends in school performance.
 The school csv and students csv datasets  for this report are located in the ./resource  folder.
+The report contains the following outputs and supporting scripts:
 - District Summary
 - School Summary
 - Highest-Performing Schools